coderefinery/cmake/_episodes/05-help.md

 ```

 ---

-A simple trick to get an overview of available variables is to make use of
+A useful trick to get an overview of available variables is to make use of
 CMakes GUI (Mac & Windows) or CMake's curses Interface (Unix).
 Change directory
-to the build subdirectory and start cmake curses Interface:
+to the build subdirectory and start the CMake curses interface:

 ```shell
 $ cd build
 $ ccmake ..
 ```

 You will get a interface like this.
 Press to (t) for the toggling on the advanced mode:
 ```cmake
                                                      Page 1 of 3